The Whanganui River

 The upper reaches of the river are cloaked in dense rainforest.
 The middle reaches have deeply incised gorges, where tree ferns and rare native plants cling to the steep riverbanks.
 This dramatic landscape opens out into the lower reaches of the river to follow rolling farmland and open valleys to the coastal dunes and cliffs which border the Tasman Sea to the west.

 Experience a remote and adventurous journey of discovery and understanding offered by Whanganui River.
 It combines elements of both Maori and early European history with modern day recreational adventure along its diverse 290km journey to the sea and is a special attraction for canoeists and cyclists.

 Unique Activities on Whanganui River

 There are a variety of trips on or by the river which we will be happy to help you organise.
 The river offers limitless opportunities, whether you want to spend five days experiencing the solitude of the river, an isolated drive, a jetboat through rapids or a walk to the Bridge to Nowhere.

 The Bridge to Nowhere Jet Boat Tour is one of the most exciting ways to experience the river.
 You get the thrills of a jet boat and the peace of the river.
 The trip is 4-5 hours long, departing from Pipiriki daily.

-Jet up the river into the middle reaches of the Wanganui River National Park.
+Jet up the river into the middle reaches of the Whanganui River National Park.